Trump lands in Davos, abroad again while Russia looms

 Brief appearance

-Trump arrives in Switzerland early Thursday and plans to spend only one night.
+Trump arrived in Switzerland on Thursday morning and plans to spend only one night.
 His brief appearance at the Davos forum has already caused agitation and eye-rolling among some of the gathering's regular attendees, who wonder whether he'll lambast or even shame them when he takes the stage on Friday morning.
 Trump's advisers say he'll link his governing agenda to the record markets and low unemployment currently fueling American growth.

 "The President's appearance is there to sell his accomplishments, to remind the world that we are open for business, that we're a competitive country, that we have made America very competitive, and that everyone should understand what he has accomplished in his first year, and what we're going to continue to accomplish in the next three remaining years," said Gary Cohn, the director of the White House's National Economic Council.